v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataemit-setmethodprops-method.md

 #### <a name="parameters"></a>Parametry
  `md`
- [in] Token metody zostanie zmieniony.
+ [in] Token dla metody, które mają być zmienione.

  `dwMethodFlags`
- [in] Atrybuty elementów członkowskich.
+ [in] Atrybuty elementu członkowskiego.

  `ulCodeRVA`
  [in] Adres kodu.